 Bali is a province and an island in Indonesia.
 Bali tourism is one of the biggest reasons why people visit Indonesia.
 Bali can be found east of Java and it lies to the south of the equator.
 Bali is surrounded by mountains and some of them are active volcanoes.
 Thanks to the presence of volcanoes, Bali’s soil is fertile and that’s the reason why we see so many rice crops there.
 Bali is surrounded by coral reefs and an interesting fact about their beaches is that those in the south have white sand, while the beaches in the north and west have black sand.

 Bali’s proximity to the equator assures a tropical climate throughout the year.
 This means that people are free to sign up for a Bali tour any time they like.
 The weather is warm and humid and the sun shines more often than not.
 There could be rainy days from October until April.
 Summer is at its peak between May and August.
-It’s always best to travel when there’s low humidity, so during the summer months, people often flock to Bali.
+The best time to visit Bali when there’s low humidity, so during the summer months, people often flock to Bali.

 Bali is full of places to see and things to do.
 You won’t have a moment of doing nothing, unless you actually plan to do nothing and simply laze by the beach.
 But if you want to have an eventful and packed holiday, there are many interesting things to soak up in Bali apart from the sun.
 Here’s a look at some of the popular tourist places in Bali that you should include in your Bali tour without fail.